Stephen Bourne (writer): TV and radio

 In 1993, for Salutations, Bourne received a Race in the Media Award for Best Radio Documentary from the Commission for Racial Equality (CRE).
-Salutations was a nine-part series which Bourne conceived and scripted for Ladbroke Radio/BBC Radio 2 that celebrated the achievements of Black African, Caribbean and British singers and musicians from the 1930s to the 1960s.
-Subjects included Leslie 'Hutch' Hutchinson, Reginald Foresythe, Evelyn Dove, Leslie Thompson, Leslie 'Jiver' Hutchinson, Ken 'Snakehips' Johnson, Cyril Blake, Rudolph Dunbar, Fela Sowande, Edric Connor, Winifred Atwell, Ray Ellington, Cy Grant, Geoff Love and Shirley Bassey.
-The following year Bourne received a second CRE award in the same category for Black in the West End, a celebration of Black musical theatre in London's West End.
+Salutations was a nine-part series that Bourne conceived and scripted for Ladbroke Radio/BBC Radio 2, celebrating the achievements of Black African, Caribbean and British singers and musicians from the 1930s to the 1960s.
+Subjects included Leslie "Hutch" Hutchinson, Reginald Foresythe, Evelyn Dove, Leslie Thompson, Leslie "Jiver" Hutchinson, Ken "Snakehips" Johnson, Cyril Blake, Rudolph Dunbar, Fela Sowande, Edric Connor, Winifred Atwell, Ray Ellington, Cy Grant, Geoff Love and Shirley Bassey.
+The following year, Bourne received a second CRE award in the same category for Black in the West End, a celebration of Black musical theatre in London's West End.